 Smoking or consuming weed can cause plethora of different types of physical and mental health problems.
 Marijuana is the most common type of drug consumed in the United States of America.
-Its consumption can immediately have an affect on its user which could last up to the next 3 hours.
+Its consumption can immediately have an effect on its user which could last up to the next 3 hours.
 Smoking is not the only way people consume weed.
-Some people add it in their food items and consume it.
+Some people add it to their food items and consume it.
 When weed is consumed through food items, such as cookies or brownies, the effects of it last for a lot longer.

 The negative effects of consuming weed are explained in detail below.

 Weed is a very powerful drug which can immediately make its user a prey to the following short-term negative effects.

 - It distorts your sensory perception of touch, sight, and hearing which can cause paranoia.

 - It causes problems with your learning abilities.

 - Your body loses its co-ordination.

 - Your problem identifying and solving skills are weekend.